Lionel Messi Keeps Throwing Up During Matches, And No One Can Figure Out Why

-In the latest in a series of strange vomiting incidents, Lionel Messi threw up during Sunday’s World Cup final loss to Germany.
+For the second time in the last six weeks, Barcelona star Lionel Messi has vomited during a match.

-It was caught by an Italian TV broadcaster, and confirmed by the Associated Press.
+Cameras caught the 26-year-old retching in the tunnel before last Sunday’s game against Athletic Bilbao.

-This happens to Messi with some regularity.
-In April cameras captured the 26-year-old retching in the tunnel before a game against Athletic Bilbao.
-That came a little more than a month after he threw up during an Argentina friendly against Romania in Bucharest.
+This comes a little more than a month after he threw up during an Argentina friendly against Romania in Bucharest.

 “Something is not right, but it doesn’t affect his performance.
 It happens to him regularly. … He has even gone to see specialists at certain times but their tests have proved inconclusive.”